Orientation

 If you are a new or transfer student...

 ...yes!
 This will be a great opportunity to learn about UO Portland and our incredible campus.
-Make sure to RSVP for one Campus Life Session and attend your academic Orientation sessions before the start of the term.
+Make sure to RSVP for one Campus Life Session and also attend your academic Orientation sessions before the start of the term.

 If you are a returning student...